This article applies to a bicycle with::

 A quick release is a considerable timesaver in switching a flip-flop wheel around, and having a QR means that you don't need to carry a big wrench to be able to replace a damaged inner tube.

-A coaster brake or internal-gear hub (other than the Rohloff, as this is written) has a nutted axle, and you'll need to carry the wrench.
+A coaster brake or internal-gear hub (other than the Rohloff, as of this writing) has a nutted axle, and you'll need to carry the wrench.
 A 6-inch adjustable wrench will work for most hubs, and other fittings on older bicycles.
 Some hubs use an Allen wrench.

 ost newer bikes (made since the late-1980's) have "vertical" rear dropouts, where the wheel slides upward as you install it.
 These are a problem when you want to dispense with a derailer, because you need some way to regulate chain tension.